civicrm/civicrm-core/ext/afform/docs/writing.md

-## Development: Writing HTML templates
+# [Writing Forms: Afform as basic AngularJS templates

 In AngularJS, the primary language for orchestrating a screen is HTML.
 You can do interesting things in Angular HTML, such as displaying variables and applying directives.